steveshogren/hugo-blog/content/post/optimization.md

 draft=true
 +++

-/*
-My friends and I used to play DOTA 1, back when it was just a Warcraft 3 mod.
-We'd play for hours, trying all the different characters and items.
-Fast forward to my current game: Paragon.

-Unlike most MOBA's, you build a deck of cards before the match starts.
-Instead of an item shop, you pick a deck at the beginning of a match to play.
-When you go back to base you can only buy cards from your deck.
-Like a Collectible Card Game, all cards have a color, and you can only build a deck from two colors.
-*/

 I love MOBA's (Dota, LoL, Paragon), and I love Haskell.
-Since Paragon is my current go-to game, I wanted to optimize exactly what cards should I buy to maximize my Damage Per Second (DPS).
+Since Paragon is my current go-to game, I want to determine the cards to buy to maximize my Damage Per Second (DPS).

 First things first, I found a spreadsheet of all the cards, colors, costs, and stats.
 Using some Vim magic, I made them into a list of tuples: